DenysChaplanov/BeatBox/README.md

 ## 📝About
 BeatBoxApp is an Android application for playing sound effects.
-It was created as part of learning various aspects of Android app development, such as data binding, MVVM architecture, unit testing, and working with graphical elements.
+It was created as part of learning various aspects of Android app development, such as data binding, MVVM architecture, unit testing, and working with styles, themes, drawable and other UI elements.

 ## ✨Features